Toei Ōedo Line: Services

 The Ōedo Line runs in a loop around central Tokyo before branching out towards Nerima in the western suburbs, meaning the line is shaped like a figure 6 lying on its side.
 It is not a true loop line: trains from the western Hikarigaoka terminus run anticlockwise around the loop and terminate at the intermediate Tochōmae Station facing towards Hikarigaoka, and vice versa.
 The arrangement is very much like the London Underground Circle Line since 2009, but does not share any track segments with other lines.

 The full 40.7 km trip from Tochōmae around the loop and onward to Hikarigaoka takes 81 minutes.
 Trains operate once every three to five minutes during rush hours, and once every six minutes during off-peak weekday hours, weekends and holidays.

+Noise complaints

+The Ōedo line is one of the noisiest train lines in the world, with decibel levels reaching 90 decibels frequently along the line.
+However, during the COVID-19 pandemic, noise levels have reached to over 105 decibels.
+The train line's President states that infection is a more significant concern [than hearing damage], and therefore train's windows are kept open to increase ventilation, which caused a number of complaints.
+As of April 2023, windows continue to be kept open to reduce the risks of Covid-19 transmission.
+The cause of the Ōedo line's high noise levels lies in construction constraints such as preexisting infrastructure and the need to build deep tunnels, resulting in low-radius curves and small tunnels.

 Station list

 All stations are located in Tokyo.